lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-18-what-are-design-patterns--strategy.md

 ---
 title: "Strategy Pattern"
-draft: false
+date: 2024-07-18
+categories:
+    - Design Patterns
+tags:
+    - design patterns
+    - behavioral patterns
+    - strategy
+    - algorithms
-bookHidden: true
+bookHidden: false
 ---

-# Strategy Pattern
+Any time you choose between “pay with card”, “pay with PayPal”, or “pay with bank transfer”, you’re bumping into the idea behind the **Strategy** pattern.

-The **Strategy** pattern is a behavioral design pattern that allows you to define a family of algorithms, encapsulate each algorithm, and make them interchangeable.
-This pattern enables clients to choose and switch algorithms dynamically without altering the objects that use them, promoting flexibility and modularity.
+Strategy is a behavioral design pattern that lets you define a family of algorithms, encapsulate each one, and switch between them at runtime.
+The client cares about *what* needs to be done, not *how* each algorithm does it.

 ## Intent

-**The main intent of the Strategy pattern is to enable selecting an algorithm’s behavior at runtime, allowing algorithms to vary independently from the context that uses them.** This pattern makes it easy to add, remove, or swap algorithms without modifying the client code, adhering to the Open-Closed Principle.
+Enable selecting an algorithm’s behavior at runtime so algorithms can vary independently from the context that uses them.
+You can add, remove, or swap strategies without editing the code that triggers them.

 ## Problem and Solution

 ### Problem

-Consider an application that processes payments, where different payment methods (e.g., credit card, PayPal, bank transfer) require specific processing logic.
-Without the Strategy pattern, the application would need conditional statements to handle each payment method, resulting in tightly coupled, hard-to-maintain code.
+Consider an application that processes payments.
+Different payment methods — credit card, PayPal, bank transfer — all have slightly different rules and data.

+If you put everything into one class with a bunch of `if (type == CREDIT_CARD) ... else if (type == PAYPAL) ...`, the code becomes harder to read, harder to extend, and easy to break.

 ### Solution

-The Strategy pattern addresses this by encapsulating each payment method as a separate strategy.
-The application can dynamically select and switch between payment strategies, allowing for easy addition or modification of payment methods without changing the core processing logic.
+With Strategy, each payment method lives in its own class that implements a shared `PaymentStrategy` interface.
+The `PaymentProcessor` just holds a reference to a strategy and calls it.
+Adding a new payment method becomes “add a new class” instead of “edit a big conditional in multiple places”.

 ## Structure